This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Using Both Hands for Support

-- Place one hand under the snake’s middle third.
+- Slide one hand under the snake’s midsection for even weight distribution.

 Lifting From Underneath Vs. Above

-When lifting your ball python, scoop from underneath for a comfy, secure lift.
+When lifting your ball python, always scoop from underneath.

 Ensuring a Stress-Free Experience